 This is inevitable, or it will not last.
 The above mentioned statistics agree.

 The advice from Schopenhauer and neuropsychology is indeed to take it slow, cautiously, if it at all.
 Schopenhauer may have died a virgin.
 Even unaffiliated monks and nuns can be happy – even happier than those that follow family making convention; and for the gifted few that is what Schopenhauer recommends.
 Not surprisingly he died alone, true to his words.

 For those of us who seek love think about it before your body decides for you: consider how much you really get along, how you will spend your hours on earth together, if you live or will live in the same region, if friends would long-term fit and family get-along.
-And of course, how willing they will (really) be to take out the bins.
+And of course, how willing they will (really) be to take rearrange the dishwasher.

 Love being blind is not a good thing unless it lasts and circumstance and attitudes play a larger hand than we realise.

 Consider that, long-term, arranged marriages and love marriages become less distinct.
 As Sheen Lyengar delineates in her book The Art of Choosing, ten-years-in arranged marriages rate happier than love marriages by more than 23 points.
 This doesn’t mean they genuinely are happier, but that self-report happiness is actually comparable.